prody/ProDy/doc/tutorials/evol_tutorial/msafiles.rst

 MSA Files
 ===============================================================================

-This part follows from :ref:`pfamaccess`.
-This part shows how to:

-  * parse MSA files obtained from Pfam
-  * refine, filter, slice and write the MSA
+This part shows how to parse, refine, filter, slice, and write MSA files.

 .. ipython:: python